Spinal Cord Injured Patient Able To Breathe Again

 In August 2012, Andrew Brown was on his way home from seeing his young son in the hospital for a surgical procedure when his life was forever changed.
 Brown was involved in an automobile accident, leaving him paralyzed from the neck down.

 Paralysis can impact the transmission of nerve impulses that control breathing as a consequence of damage to the spinal cord and phrenic nerves.
-The phrenic nerves control function of the diaphragm muscle – the primary muscle involved in breathing.
+The phrenic nerves control the function of the diaphragm muscle – the primary muscle involved in breathing.

 On December 5, 2014, Brown underwent surgery with Dr. Matthew Kaufman and Dr. Andrew Elkwood, both of The Institute for Advanced Reconstruction in Shrewsbury, NJ, and Dr. Adam Shiroff, Chief of Trauma Surgery, at Jersey Shore University Medical Center in Neptune, NJ.
 Dr. Kaufman, the only known surgeon to perform surgery on the phrenic nerve, completed a phrenic nerve graft while installing a diaphragm pacemaker with Dr. Shiroff.
 Dr. Elkwood, one of few experts worldwide doing certain specialized microsurgery procedures, did tendon transfers to Brown’s right arm, which is permanently bent at a 45-degree angle.